getsocial-rnd/ecs-drain-lambda/README.md

 **Note**: by default `us-east-1` region is selected, if you need to deploy it to the different region you can use `sls deploy -v --region ${AWS_REGION}`

+## Deploy with Terraform

+If you want to deploy *ecs-drain-lambda* function with Terraform, there is [ecs-drain-lambda](https://registry.terraform.io/modules/nabeken/ecs-drain-lambda/aws/latest) Terraform Module.

 ## Limitations

 - Function waits for 15 minutes for Drain to complete and fails with the timeout after